-Examination board: AQA A-level (7405) Examinations: This is a linear qualification; this means that students will sit all three of the A-level exams at the end of their two year A-level course.
-A-level Paper 1 2 hour exam 35 % of the A-level 105 marks of long and short answer questions covering a mixture of inorganic chemistry and physical topics as well as practical skills learned throughout the course Paper 2 2 hour exam 35 % of the A-level 105 marks of long and short answer questions covering a mixture of organic chemistry and physical topics as well as practical skills learned throughout the course Paper 2 2 hour exam 35 % of the A-level 105 marks of long and short answer questions covering a mixture of organic chemistry and physical topics as well as practical skills learned throughout the course Paper 3 2 hour exam 30 % of the A-level 40 marks of questions on practical techniques and data analysis 20 marks of questions testing across the specification 30 marks of multiple choice questions Practical Assessment: A-level grades will be based only on marks from written exams.
+Examination board: AQA A-level (7405) Examinations: This is a linear qualification; this means that students will sit all three of the A-level exams at the end of their two-year A-level course.
+A-level Paper 1 2 hour exam 35 % of the A-level 105 marks of long and short answer questions covering a mixture of inorganic chemistry and physical topics as well as practical skills learned throughout the course Paper 2 2 hour exam 35 % of the A-level 105 marks of long and short answer questions covering a mixture of organic chemistry and physical topics as well as practical skills learned throughout the course Paper 3 2 hour exam 30 % of the A-level 40 marks of questions on practical techniques and data analysis 20 marks of questions testing across the specification 30 marks of multiple choice questions Practical Assessment: A-level grades will be based only on marks from written exams.
 A separate endorsement of practical skills will be taken alongside the A-level.
 This will be assessed by teachers and will be based on direct observation of students' competency in a range of skills that are not assessable in written exams.